Fologram/twinbuild.docs/twinbuild-for-rhino/index.md

 Installing the Twinbuild for Rhino plugin from twinbuild.com/download adds the _Twinbuild_ and _TwinbuildQR_ commands to Rhino.

 Use the _Twinbuild_ command to publish all supported and visible objects to the web browser.
-The _Twinbuild_ command compresses curves, mesh geometry and texture files and creates a GLB object that is then opened in the Twinbuild web application.
+The _Twinbuild_ command compresses curves, annotations, mesh geometry and texture files and creates a GLB object that is then opened in the Twinbuild web application.
 For best results, ensure that Google Chrome is set as your PCs default web browser.

 ### Creating Task Sequences using Layer States